apache/gravitino-playground/README.md

 ## Using Spark client

-1. Log in to the Gravitino playground Spark Docker container using the following command:
+1. Login to the Gravitino playground Spark Docker container using the following command:

 ```shell
 docker exec -it playground-spark bash